 Unpaid tuition and fees:

 Running Start students will not be dropped from classes for unpaid fees and/or partial tuition amounts.
-Students will be dropped from classes for which full tuition is due and not paid by the deadline.
 Until all financial obligations to the College are met, students will be blocked from future registration at WCC, and cannot receive official transcripts.